Joseph Ki-Zerbo: Political activities

-Ki-Zerbo's political activities started while he was student.
+Ki-Zerbo's political activities started while he was a student.
 He was the co-founder and president of the Association of Upper Volta Students in France (1950–1956).
 He was also the president of the Association of African, Caribbean and Malagash Christian Students.
 In 1954, Ki-Zerbo published an article in the newspaper Tam-Tam with the title “On demande des nationalistes” (“We ask the nationalists”).
-In Paris, Ki-Zerbo met other intellectuals, such as the Senegalese historian Cheik Anta Diop and Abdoulaye Wade, who was later to become president of Senegal.
+In Paris, Ki-Zerbo met other intellectuals, such as the Senegalese historian Cheik Anta Diop and Abdoulaye Wade, who later became president of Senegal.

 The 1950s was a decade of great optimism in Africa, with many leaders demanding independence.
 Ki-Zerbo was active in this movement for change, and in 1957 he created a political party, the Mouvement de Liberation Nationale (MLN) (National Freedom Movement).
 He also established contact with Kwame Nkrumah, president of the newly independent neighboring state of Ghana.

 The aims of the MLN were immediate independence for Africans, the creation of a United States of Africa, and socialism.
 The MLN contacted nationalist leaders in many of the other French colonies, to persuade them to reject the referendum on the creation of a Franco-African community presented by the French president Charles de Gaulle.
 However, in the whole of West Africa at that time, only Guinea voted no to the referendum and, as a result, achieved its independence relatively early in 1958.
 As a result, Sekou Touré, the first president of independent Guinea, invited Ki-Zerbo and his wife along with other volunteers to come to Conakry to replace the French teachers who had left.

 In 1960, Ki-Zerbo returned to newly independent Upper Volta, explaining to Sekou Touré: "I have to go back home to pursue the fight for independence in others territories”.
 In 1965, he was nominated as academy inspector and general director of Youth, Sports and Education.

 Ki-Zerbo was professor at the University of Ouagadougou from 1968 to 1973.
-He was the co-founder and general director (1967 to 1979) of the Conseil africain et malgache pour l'enseignement supérieur (African and Malagasy Council on Higher Education (CAMES) that assures the academic autonomy of Africans countries.
+He was the co-founder and general director (1967 to 1979) of the Conseil africain et malgache pour l'enseignement supérieur (African and Malagasy Council on Higher Education, CAMES) that ensures the academic autonomy of Africans countries.